AygunVarol/ai_search_engine/README.md

 # AI Search Engine

-## an AI-based search and autocomplete engine that predicts user queries based on popular search patterns.
+## This is an AI-based search and autocomplete engine that predicts user queries based on popular search patterns.
 The project will incorporate real-time filters for potentially defamatory or malicious suggestions.
 A user-feedback mechanism will allow quick review and removal of harmful autocompletes while maintaining transparency about how suggestions are generated.

 ```
 ai_search_engine/